 Alcoholic drinks, such as beer, spirits and wine, contain the depressant drug ethyl alcohol (ethanol).
 Depressants inhibit many of the brain’s functions, such as slowing down its control of the body, with even just small amounts affecting important functions like speech and movement.
-They also affect almost all of the body’s systems, including the cardiovascular system.

 At the time of drinking, alcohol is absorbed into the bloodstream and then carried throughout the body, with a temporary increase in heart rate and blood pressure.